pietervdvn/MapComplete/Docs/SpecialRenderings.md

 ### import_button

+ This button will copy the point from an external dataset into OpenStreetMap

+Note that the contributor must zoom to at least zoomlevel 18 to be able to use this functionality.
- This button will copy the data from an external dataset into OpenStreetMap.
-It is only functional in official themes but can be tested in unofficial themes.
+It is only functional in official themes, but can be tested in unoffical themes.

+#### Specifying which tags to copy or add

+The argument `tags` of the import button takes a `;`-seperated list of tags to add.

+These can either be a tag to add, such as `amenity=fast_food` or can use a substitution, e.g. `addr:housenumber=$number`.
+This new point will then have the tags `amenity=fast_food` and `addr:housenumber` with the value that was saved in `number` in the original feature.

+If a value to substitute is undefined, empty string will be used instead.

+This supports multiple values, e.g. `ref=$source:geometry:type/$source:geometry:ref`

+Remark that the syntax is slightly different then expected; it uses '$' to note a value to copy, followed by a name (matched with `[a-zA-Z0-9_:]*`).
+Sadly, delimiting with `{}` as these already mark the boundaries of the special rendering...

+Note that these values can be prepare with javascript in the theme by using a [calculatedTag](calculatedTags.md#calculating-tags-with-javascript)

 #### Importing a dataset into OpenStreetMap: requirements

 If you want to import a dataset, make sure that: